Tundra Airborne Surveys Ltd. (TAS) was incorporated in early 2004

 geophysical and navigation systems to provide the highest

 possible resolution.
 Our equipment is robust and backed up

 with sufficient spares to virtually eliminate equipment down

 Our field crew consists of both principals in TAS, a

-senior geophysicist and an experienced equipment operator,
+senior geophysicist and an experienced equipment operator/co-pilot,

-along with two or more survey pilot/engineers.
+along with an experienced survey pilot.
 Our

 in both data acquisition and data processing with extensive